arut/nginx-rtmp-module/README.md

             # HLS

-            # HLS requires libavformat & should be configured as a separate
-            # NGINX module in addition to nginx-rtmp-module:
-            # ./configure ... --add-module=/path/to/nginx-rtmp-module/hls ...

             # For HLS to work please create a directory in tmpfs (/tmp/app here)
             # for the fragments.
 The directory contents is served via HTTP (see